yangoliver/yangoliver.github.io/_posts/2016/2016-08-26-agile-notes-1.md

       - Scrum Master
       - Dev team
       - PO is optional
+      - Others as observers
     - Outcome
       - Insepct and adapt
-        - Talks per PBI order is better
+        - Talks in front of Scrum task board
+        - Only Scrum team member could talk
         - 3 questions to everyone
           - What have you done yesterday?
           - What will I do today?
+            - Multiple members focus on one PBI
           - Do I see any impediment that prevents me?
+        - SM: update task board per talk
+          - Change Task state
+            - Future
+            - In progress
+            - Implemented
+            - Accepted (done by PO on Sprint review meeting)
+          - Update task assignments
+          - Add new task
+          - Add impediments and see blocking tasks and stories
+          - Update remaining time
+          - Visualzie: sprint burn down graph
+      - Peer commitment, instead of report to boss
+      - Pitfalls
+        - Overtime
+          - Technical details discussion
+          - Argument
+          - No host control
+        - Don't care other's talk
+          - Pre-assignment task, no cooperation possibility
+          - Team members are not working on one same PBI
+          - Share useless information
+        - Nothing can share
+          - Task too big to give updates everyday
+          - No preparation
   - Sprint Review Meeting
     - Time
       - End of sprint
+      - 1 time meeting
-      - 2 hours per week time boxed
+      - 2 hours per two weeks time boxed
-        - 4 hours for 4 weeks sprint
+    - Attendee
+      - Scrum Master
+      - PO
+      - Dev team
+      - Customers
+      - Stakeholder
+      - Managers
     - Outcome
       - PO indentifies what had been done and what hasn't been done
         - PO Accept/Reject work per two conditions
-          - DOD
+            - DoD
             - Accept criteria
         - Team demonstrates the work had been done and answer the questions
+        - Deliverables
+          - Demo for key PBIs, not just PPT
+          - Working software
+          - Documents
+      - Build trust between PO with customers & stakeholders
+        - Get feedbacks from customers & stakeholders
+          - AIs for PB updates
         - PO projects likely completion date with different velocity assumptions
+      - Team decisions communications
+  - Sprint Retrospective Meeting
+    - Time
+      - End of sprint
+      - 1 time meeting
+      - 2 hours
+    - Attendee (Internal only)
+      - Scrum Master (Host)
+      - PO
+      - Dev team
+    - Outcome
+      - Review last retrospective AIs
+      - Sprint retrospective and AIs generation
+        - What went well
+        - What could have been better
+        - Things we can try for next sprint
+        - Issues to escalate
+      - Celeberation for team building
+  - Project Backlog Grooming Meeting
+    - Time
+      - Per requirements after middle of sprint
+      - Multiple meetings per sprint
+      - 5~10% of one sprint time
     - Attendee
       - Scrum Master
       - PO
       - Dev team
+      - Others that could help on PBI definitions
-  - Sprint Retrospective Meeting
+    - Outcome
-  - Project Backlog Grooming Meeting
+      - Make PBIs ready for next 1~3 sprints
+      - Ensure long term PBIs is under healthy status
+      - PBI refinement
+        - Split big PBIs
+        - Added missing PBIs
+        - Deleted useless PBIs
+        - Reprioritize PBIs per their value
+        - Do estimation (should done by dev team)
+          - For accuracy instread of precision
+          - Relative estimating
+            - Planning Poker
+            - Find a base
+        - Update for any unclear or poor PBIs
+          - Accept criteria update for short term PBIs
+          - Other readyness update for short term PBIs
 </pre>

 ### 3.5 Five Values

+Scrum is a feedback-driven empirical approach, which needs a transparent, open and trust team culture.
+Scrum defines 5 values which could ensure this culture,

 * Focus